dkuenzel/Portable-Geo-API/README.md

 # Portable-Geo-API
-This Project aims to provide an Rest API for the calculation of road network related analysis (routing, isochrones, etc) on top of OSM data.
+This Project aims to provide an API for the calculation of road network related analysis (routing, isochrones, etc) on top of OSM data.

 <h2>General Info</h2>